 Fanny is a regular guest on French and foreign radio and TV shows, live or recorded.
 In 2012, she appeared in the Arte « Stars of Tomorrow » TV show hosted by tenor Rolando Villazon.
 In 2014 and 2015, among other, two of her performances with orchestra were chosen for Radio Classique special program « Esprit Musique ».
 In 2017, France Musique broadcasts live the World Première of Violin Concerto « Missing », composed by Edith Canat de Chizy, she gave together with the Orchestre National de France under the direction of John Storgards, …

 Her discography, including Ysaÿe Six Solo Sonatas (Nascor ; 2007), Saint-Saëns Three Violin Concertos (Naxos ; 2010 / « Choc » Classica) and Saint-Saëns complete violin and piano works (Naxos ; 2013) received high praise and high distinctions by specialist publications.
-Forthcoming CD album is featuring Beethoven Violin Concerto and Peteris Vasks « Distant Light », both recorded in London with the English Chamber Orchestra and Ken-David Masur.
+Her last CD album features Beethoven Violin Concerto and Peteris Vasks « Distant Light », both recorded in London with the English Chamber Orchestra and Ken-David Masur (Mirare).

 Fanny plays on a Matteo Goffriller violin made in Venice in 1700.